RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part1.md

 There are multiple packages that import spss files.
 Many people use the foreign package, but a new one is the haven package.

 Install that package.

->!
-Spoiler click on the packages tab, click install and type haven or use `install.packages("haven")`

 - Once installed, activate the package.
 - read the documentation on read_sav with ?read_sav